Simokod/Facebook-Profile-Analyzer/README.md

   (Dev_mode)
   OR
   enter facebook username and password in the Tkinter window after running the program
-- Scrape away!

-Run the `python manager.py` command in the project folder.
+- Scrape away! - Run the `python manager.py` command in the project folder.

-### Note

-This tool uses xpaths of **'divs'** to extract data.
-Since Facebook updates its site frequently, the 'divs' get changed.
-Consequently, we have to update the divs accordingly to correctly scrape data.

 ---
 ## Progress: